Ei Cooling Tower Blowdown Initiative

 RESULTS: no scale build-up along with effective control of corrosion and biological growth.
 Thus, the use of chemical additives and "blowdown" are eliminated, tremendous water is saved and water laden with toxic chemical additives is no longer released into the sewer system.

 Introduced in 2004, WCTI has a proven track record with prominent clients including Apple, Microsoft, Boeing, UCLA Medical Center, Kansas State University, and Collier County Public Schools.
 The ROI (return on investment) generally runs between six months to two years.

 In May 2013 the Elemental Impact (Ei) Team visited the Tampa Verizon Data Center for a tour of their WCTI installation.
 It was an impressive tour and important to witness the WCTI system in action.
 The Ei FB album, Tour re: WCTI System @ Tampa Verizon Data Services, is a tour pictorial recap.

 At the 2015 Annual Ei Partner Meeting, Ei Supporter Jim Harrell with Renaissance Technology presented on the WCTI system and announced the Ei Cooling Tower Blowdown Initiative.

-Via an Ei introduction, Hartsfield-Jackson Atlanta International Airport (ATL) – the busiest airport in the world - is in the WCTI assessment process for the 2017 FY Budget, beginning July 1, 2016.
-If installed, ATL is staged to save an estimated 7 - 10 million gallons of water annually.
-The intent is for ATL to serve as a Lead Pioneer in the Ei Cooling Tower Blowdown Initiative along with formal City of Atlanta Office of Sustainability support.
+Via an Ei introduction, Hartsfield-Jackson Atlanta International Airport (ATL) – the busiest airport in the world - conducted a WCTI assessment process for the 2019 FY Budget, beginning July 1, 2018.
+If installed, ATL is staged to save an estimated 30 million gallons of water & sewage annually.
+The intent is for ATL to serve as a Lead Pioneer in the Ei Cooling Tower Blowdown Initiative along with formal City of Atlanta Office of Resilience support.

 The ZWA Blog article, Proactive Approach + Simple Solutions = BIG Toxic Chemical-Laden Water Savings, announces the Ei Cooling Tower Blowdown Initiative.